BitCurator/bitcurator-access-redaction/README.md

 Redactor API to process a disk image.
 (Coming soon...)

 # Dependencies

-  * The redaction tool requires fiwalk, which is distributed with The Sleuth Kit (https://github.com/sleuthkit/sleuthkit).

   * The lightgrep.py Python API file is included with this repository.
 Should you need to update it to match future iterations of liblightgrep, the file can be downloaded and placed into the bca-redtools/libredact folder (alongside fiwalk.py and dfxml.py) using these commands:
 ```shell